 In late 2015 Robhana signed a fifteen year lease on parts of the building with a church group called Hill Song L.A. and proceeded to embark on an extensive renovation project.
 Eddie Kim had a January 2016 story in the L.A.
 Downtown News about the deal.
 Hillsong was scheduled to move in sometime in late 2017 after the upgrades were completed.

 The project dragged on and Hillsong backed out of the lease in 2018.
 A 2018 application by the owners for a conditional use permit envisioned dancing, alcohol sales, the works, in four separate venues in the building.
-As of 2022 the renovation still had a ways to go and no tenants for the building had been announced.
+As of 2024 the renovation remains uncompleted, there's no certificate of occupancy, and no tenants have emerged.
 The property is now available either for sale or lease.

 More exterior views: